phavizy/science-zone-uk/p5js/README.md

-This is where lessons relating to p5.js will go.
+This is where p5.js lessons will go.